“I Feel Like a Beast, but I Don’t Love My Adopted Child”

 You are Not Alone

-You’re likely struggling with two issues: the rapidity of change and the lack of a real choice.
+I’m not a mental health professional, but it sounds like you struggling with two issues: the rapidity of change and the lack of a real choice.
 Both are hard to stomach.
 And let’s face it, you are also adjusting to life with 10 kids, which is no small feat.

 Time is a Blessing

 My first piece of advice is to give yourself time.
 With a pregnancy, you have 9 months to adjust to the idea of a new child and to fall in love with this child.
 Even after the birth for many people the process is more growing in love rather than falling in love.
 It sounds like you are putting a lot of pressure on yourself to love this child immediately.
 Change your expectations to allowing time for you to grow in love with her.
 Think in terms of 9 -12 months rather than 2 months.

 Adopting a 3.5 year old is more like the process of dating than the process of giving birth.
 When you give birth, the child is helpless and unformed (more or less).
 A toddler is neither helpless nor unformed.
 This child has almost certainly experienced trauma and loss.
 She is grieving and confused and acting accordingly.

 You need to get to know this person just like you got to know your husband when you were first dating.
 That takes time and effort.

 Growing in love would be enhanced if you can spend some one on one time with her.
 And yes, I do know how hard this will be with your schedule.You probably don’t have much one on one time with your other kids, but you did have this time when they were infants and you were involved with the day to day feeding and caring for them.